MaxenceGiraud/Ssim/README.md

 # Ssim -Scientific Simulations

-Personal project of Math/Physics Simulations and visualisations
+Collection of personal projects of Math/Physics Simulations and visualisations

 ## Contributions